brucenelson6655/serverless-pl-tool/README.md

    1. Service Principal (*default*)
    2. User device code
    3. Username and Password
+   4. ENV Variable (BEARER_TOKEN)
-   4. *Device Code and Username / Password cache and use a refresh token to prevent constant re-authentication*
+   <p> *Device Code and Username / Password cache and use a refresh token to prevent constant re-authentication*

 ### Credential files
 Each option for authentication uses a JSON file.
 By default the application uses a file called credential.json, but you can use a different file or files for different authentication methods or users using the `-l or --login_type` option for the mode (sp, device or user) and the `-f or --config` option for the filename.
 A sample credential file is in the repo, edit it accordingly and rename to credential.json.